 In order to maintain compliance with governmental regulations, the nutrition information cannot pixelate should you adjust the dieline's size.
-Barcodes, which must be scannable on your finished product, are especially susceptible to pixelation.
+Barcodes, which must be scannable on your finished product, are especially susceptible to pixilation.
 Make sure that you design your dieline's barcode as a vector rather than a picture.

 3. CMYK versus Pantone

 CMYK stands for "Cyan, Magenta, Yellow, Black," and it represents the four basic colors used when printing graphics, images, and other media.
 Pantone, on the other hand, is a color matching system.
 Pantone includes a comprehensive set of ink pigments called "color bars" which resemble paint samples from the hardware store.